 Administration: The Amended 2018 Plan will generally be administered by the Compensation Committee (or its successor), or any other committee of the Board designated by the Board to administer the Amended 2018 Plan.
 References to the "Committee" in this proposal refer to the Compensation Committee or such other committee designated by the Board, as applicable.
 The Committee may, from time to time, delegate all or any part of its authority under the Amended 2018 Plan to a subcommittee.
 Any interpretation, construction and determination by the Committee of any provision of the Amended 2018 Plan, or of any agreement, notification or document evidencing the grant of awards under the Amended 2018 Plan, will be final and conclusive.
 To the extent permitted by applicable law, the Committee may delegate to one or more of its members or to one or more officers, or to one or more agents or advisors of the company, such administrative duties or powers as it deems advisable.
-In addition, the Committee may by resolution, subject to certain restrictions set forth in the Amended 2018 Plan, authorize one or more officers of the company to (1) designate employees to be recipients of awards under the Amended 2018 Plan, and (2) determine the size of such awards.
+In addition, the Committee may by resolution, subject to certain restrictions set forth in the Amended 2018 Plan, and (2) determine the size of such awards.
 However, the Committee may not delegate such responsibilities to officers for awards granted to non-employee directors or certain employees who are subject to the reporting requirements of Section 16 of the Exchange Act.
 The Committee is authorized to take appropriate action under the Amended 2018 Plan subject to the express limitations contained in the Amended 2018 Plan.

 Eligibility: Any person who is selected by the Committee to receive benefits under the Amended 2018 Plan and who is at that time an employee of the company or any of its subsidiaries (including a person who has agreed to commence serving in such capacity within 90 days of the date of grant) is eligible to participate in the Amended 2018 Plan.
 In addition, certain consultants (provided that such persons satisfy the Form S-8 definition of "employee"), and non-employee members of the Board, may also be selected by the Committee to participate in the Amended 2018 Plan.
-As of March 31, 2023, approximately 1,365 employees, 180 consultants, and 10 non-employee members of the Board would be eligible to participate in the Amended 2018 Plan.
+As of March 31, 2024, approximately 1,250 employees, 250 consultants, and 10 non-employee members of the Board would be eligible to participate in the Amended 2018 Plan.
 The basis for participation in the Amended 2018 Plan by eligible persons is the selection of such persons by the Committee in its discretion.